nus-cs2113-AY2324S1/ip/docs/README.md

 ### `Todo` - Adding a todo command

-A todo tasks is a general task that doesn't need any time requirement.
+A todo task is a general task that doesn't need any time requirement.

 Format: todo Descrption